mikkelertbjerg/gRPC-vs-REST/README.md

 ### What is gRPC?
 [gRPC](https://grpc.io/) is an open source RPC framework, that can run in any environment. gRPC was recently included in the .Net core platform thereby easily accessible by thousands of developers.

-Some of the key features we would like to highlight:
+Some key features we would like to highlight:

 **HTTP/2 support**